You love trading.

 The bottom line is this:

-You will be living on a shoe string budget for a period of time, till you are consistently profitable.
+You will be living on a shoestring budget for a period of time, until you are consistently profitable.
 Thus it makes sense to reduce or have no liabilities at all.

 Most proprietary trading firms will look for this factor, and this explains why they tend to hire fresh graduates below 30 years old.

 5. Quick with numbers is a good thing

 The trading approach of most proprietary trading firms is scalping, arbitraging or day trading.